Skip to main content

 Phase III is the synthesis and capstone phase.
 The work in this phase calls for you to integrate what you have learned in previous courses and professional experiences to form a coherent picture of IT management within organizations.

-The program makes use of an innovative applied project to "bring it all together."
+The MS in MIS program makes use of an innovative applied project to "bring it all together."
 Effective communication is fundamental to good management, and so you are expected to demonstrate writing skills by completing a written report about your work on this project, which is performed with a cohort.

 Student outcomes

-A student graduating with a Master of Science in Management Information Systems will be able to:
+A student graduating with a MS in MIS will be able to:

 • Evaluate leadership in IT, applying theoretical principles to practical situations